-CFI partners with the US Forest Service, Bureau of Land management, passionate volunteer partners and donors nationwide to:
+CFI partners with the US Forest Service, the Bureau of Land Management, and passionate volunteers and donors nationwide to:

 - Create a structure for engaging local communities in the protection of Colorado’s highest peaks

 - Build and maintain sustainable hiking routes on the Fourteeners to accommodate hiking use while minimizing damage to native alpine ecosystems

 - Close, stabilize, and restore trampled and eroded areas to protect sensitive alpine plant and animal communities